-Their parent; the Irish Setters were bred as bird hunting dogs and have a lot of energy, likewise, the Irish Doodles are also very energetic.
-They need to be exercised for more than an hour daily that means they are not an ideal breed for a person that cannot give them enough time daily.
+Their parent; the Irish Setters were bred as bird-hunting dogs and have a lot of energy, likewise, the Irish Doodles are also very energetic dogs.
+They need to be exercised for more than an hour daily which means they are not an ideal breed for a person that cannot give them enough time daily.

 They are extreme lovers and if attached to their humans, they do not like to be without them even for a moment which usually leads to separation anxiety.
 And if they develop separation anxiety, they become destructive and aggressive.
 You should not get an Irish Doodle if you spend more than 3 hours out of the home OR train them from an early age to stay alone in their kennel when you are away.